GuiPimenta-Dev/lambda-forge-docs/docs/home/creating-a-hello-world.md

     }
 ```

 The `Input` and `Output` data classes are the entrypoint for the documentation creation process.
-However, since the project was launched with the `--no-docs` flag, we will temporarily skip the docs generation details.
+However, we will temporarily skip the docs generation details as this will be covered on a dedicated session.

 Moving forward, we've successfully implemented a straightforward lambda function that outputs a basic JSON response: `{"message": "Hello World!"}`.